svaarala/duktape/doc/sandboxing.rst

     print("foo".toUpperCase());

-Duktape 1.0 will use the original built-in prototype functions in these inheritance situations.
+Duktape uses the original built-in prototype functions in these inheritance situations.
 There is currently no way to replace these built-ins so that the replacements would be used for instead (see ``test-dev-sandbox-prototype-limitation.js``).

 As a result, sandboxed code will always have access to the built-in prototype